cenasporto/cypressexamples/README.md

 # Cypress Example
-This is a first start on Cypress Test Automation Tool **Explore techniques for automated frontend web testing with Cypress and JavaScript**
+This is a first start on Cypress Test Automation Tool to **Explore techniques for automated frontend web testing with Cypress and JavaScript**

 ### Installing project dependencies
 ```